HRK Eagles Homeschool Co-Ed Competitive

 HRK Track Events and Placement: We are a competitive sports team, not just recreational.
 Competitive sports require accountability, goal setting, and practicing on your own as well as working as a team so we can measure progress.

-***Uniforms for our 2020 are still being finalized.
+***New uniforms for our 2020 season are still being finalized.
 Please make no purchases of current uniforms on the Squad Locker site at this time.***

-Register: Please contact Coach Fleener before registering if you have questions or would like to help coach the team.
+Register: Please contact Coach Fleener before registering if you have questions or would like to help be an assistant coach for the team.
 (No coaching experience is necessary, but we are especially looking for coaches with track and running experience.
 This program runs on volunteers giving their time and talents.)
 Coaches receive a registration discount for their track and field athletes.

-Mandatory Parent Meeting/First Practice: The first team practice (location TBD) will start with a brief parent meeting during the first 15 minutes of practice; the head coach will go over team information, volunteer sign-ups, answer any questions, etc.
+Mandatory Parent Meeting/First Practice: The first team practice will be at Village Church of Gurnee on March 2nd and will start with a brief parent/athlete meeting during the first 30 minutes of practice in room 207; the head coaches will go over team information, expectations, volunteer sign-ups, and answer any questions, etc. Unifrom sizing will also be done this day.

-Meets: HRK competes with local private schools in Lake County as well as extra (optional) competitive runs as they become available.
-Meet dates, times, and details are still being arranged by the conference organizer.
+Meets: HRK competes with local private schools in Lake County, IL, and Kenosha, WI as well as extra (optional) competitive distance runs as they become available.
+Meet dates, times, and details are still being arranged by the conference organizer and are being added to the HRK calendar.

 Weather: Track is an outdoor sport and meets are not often canceled due to inclement weather except for dangerous conditions.
 Be prepared to run in rain, heat, and cold.
-At times, a practice may be moved indoors to Libertyville Sports Complex.
+At times, a practice may be moved indoors to Libertyville Sports Complex on Mondays and Thursdays.
 If a practice is moved, you should be notified by 2:00 p.m. that day.
 Practice and meet changes will be communicated via the HRK website, so please make sure you signed up to receive email/text notifications when you register.
-(Downloading the free SI Play app makes communications on the go easier.)
+Double-check that you have the correct email and cell number before registering.

 -Show good sportsmanship by encouraging your teammates and cheering them on.
 Seek to treat others with love and respect.
 Gossip or slandering of other athletes, parents, or coaches on the field, off the field, or on social media will not be tolerated.
 If concerns or differences arise, go address the matter directly with the person and do so in love, and with compassion and humility.
 (Ephesians 4:29-32; Romans 12:9-18; Matthew 22:36-40)